DragonSenses/Algorithms/LeetCode/61-rotate-list/problem.md

 This approach is particularly effective for problems involving rotations, as it eliminates the need for manually rearranging nodes by leveraging the circular structure to adjust the starting point.

+### **Modulo-Based Rotation Optimization**
+The modulo-based rotation approach optimizes the number of rotations needed by recognizing that rotating the list `n` times (where `n` is the length of the list) returns it to its original configuration.
+As a result, any number of rotations `k` can be reduced to an equivalent smaller number using `k % n`.
+This mathematical insight minimizes redundant computations and ensures efficiency when `k` is significantly larger than the size of the list.

 ## **Intuition**

 A linked list is inherently a chain where nodes are already connected.
 The problem of rotating the list can be visualized as a series of steps: